notificationapi-com/docs/docs/channels/slack.md

 ## Frontend Integration Example

 Use the following component to let your users connect their Slack accounts.
 The example supports React, Next.js, Remix, Nuxt3, Angular, Vue, and Vanilla JS.
-Make sure to set the `environment` prop to your NotificationAPI environment (e.g., `production`, `testing`).
+Make sure to set the `CLIENT_ID` prop to your NotificationAPI environment (e.g., `production`, `testing`).
 <Tabs
 groupId="frontend-language"
 defaultValue="react"